AdityaSharma6/SafeWayz/README.md

 - For more indepth instructions, checkout the QuickStart guide in the instructions -> Android-Instructions folder

 ## Eclipse Terminal Instructions
+- Import the project by unzipping the 2XB3_GR02_FinalProject.zip OR locate where the 2XB3_GR02_FinalProject folder(Found in JAVA-ECLIPSE-TERMINAL) of the cloned repo
+- Open up eclipse and then go to File -> “Open projects from File system…” -> 2XB3_GR02_FinalProject
-- IMPORTANT: Make sure that you include the JAR libraries found in the JAVA-ECLIPSE-TERMINAL -> 2XB3PROJECT -> src -> final_proj -> JarModules folder.
+- Import the necessary JARs located in 2XB3_GR02_FinalProject -> src -> final_proj -> JarModules
-- A detailed QuickStart guide is available in Instructions -> Eclipse-Terminal-Instructions folder.
-- The description below is a more general setup.
-- Import the following directory 'JAVA-ECLIPSE-TERMINAL' or use the zip.
-- Import the external JAR files via Project->Properties -> 'Java Build path'.
-Checkout Step 4 of the quickstart guide for more details.
-- Remove any of the existing JARs if already there since the directories won't match.
-- Add the new ones available in the JAVA-ECLIPSE-TERMINAL -> 2XB3PROJECT -> src -> final_proj -> JarModules folder.
+- Once imported, you can run the Main method found in MainActivity.java located in 2XB3_GR02_FinalProject -> src folder.
+- More detailed setup instructions found in Instructions -> Eclipse-Terminal-Instructions folder